flipcoder/FRAG.EXE/Spec.md

 Properties are keys with values that store information for each node set in blender.
 The specs may or may not make use of these.
-For example, there may be a flag called "penetration" with a value of 0.2 for items that bullets are able to penetrate while reducing the damage by 20%.
+For example, there may be a flag called "penetration" with a value of 0.2 for items that bullets are able to penetrate while reducing the damage to 20% of what it was.
 This is something that Gamespec would make use of, since it is specific to the game.
 However, the serverspec may override this by disabling bullet penetration.